eguvenc/o2/Cli/Docs/Task/README.md

 ------

-Php <b>task</b> file which is located in your project root that helps you to run your console tasks.
+Php <b>task</b> file which is located in your project root that helps you to run your Cli tasks.

 ```php
 + app